 Checklist for Online Transfer Students

-Confirm your enrollment
+Confirm your enrollment and accept admission

 Once you’ve activated your NetID, you will need to accept your offer of admission by August 15* or within 10 days from the date of your admission, whichever is later.
 Please note, you will not be able to register for classes or complete other important steps until you confirm your enrollment.
 Follow these instructions to accept or decline your offer:

 - Log in to MyUW.

 - Click on Student Center down arrow/icon and select “Applicant Homepage.”

 - Click on the tile page with “Admissions.”